Liverpool Hope Logo Liverpool Hope Logo

 Careers

-The talent shortage has been evidenced in a number of recent reports: for example the “Big Data Report” from the McKinsey Global Institute (MGI) estimates that the demand for data analysts could exceed the current supply by 140,000 to 190,000 positions by the year 2018.
-This report illustrates that there are 440,000 to 490,000 total data analyst job positions projected for 2018 with only 300,000 trained analyst to fill those positions.
-In other words, the demand for big data analysts could be 50 to 60% greater than its projected supply by 2018.
+The talent gap has been highlighted in several recent reports.
+For example, the "Big Data Report" from McKinsey Global Institute (MGI) estimates that the demand for data analysts could exceed the available supply by 140,000 to 190,000 positions by 2018.
+With a projected 440,000 to 490,000 data analyst jobs available by that time, only 300,000 trained analysts are expected to be ready, creating a supply-demand gap of 50 to 60%.

-26% of companies in the UK are using or planning to use cloud-based big data services, yet only 13% feel they have the skills.
-Better use of big data could add £216 billion to the UK economy by 2017 (source CEBR).
+Despite 26% of UK companies already using or planning to use cloud-based big data services, only 13% feel they have the necessary skills to manage it.
+According to the Centre for Economics and Business Research (CEBR), better use of big data could contribute an additional £216 billion to the UK economy by 2017.